mwouts/itables/docs/fallbacks/static_preview.md

 # Static Preview

-## Viewing a notebook with ITables tables on GitHub
+## Viewing a notebook with ITables on GitHub

 GitHub renders `.ipynb` files as non interactive HTML pages.
 If the notebook outputs contain JavaScript code, that code is not executed.
-Since ITables tables are normally interactive DataTables built with JavaScript, GitHub can't show them that way.
+Since ITables normally renders interactive DataTables built with JavaScript, GitHub can't show them that way.

 To address this, ITables v2.9+ ships a **static preview** with every table: a plain HTML table with just the first rows - 10 by default, or as many as your